A superconductor free of quasiparticles for seconds: Supplementary Note 4: Data analysis

-Even if a burst of tunneling is correctly identified by the analysis procedure, it is possible that some of the tunneling events within the burst are missed.
-This is especially likely in the beginnings of the burst, where many quasiparticles are present and the tunneling rates are faster, which leads to the apparent dip in the rates $\Gamma_{0\rightarrow \pm 1}$ at $t<10~\mu$s in Fig. 3(b) of the main text.
-To quantify this effect, we have generated simulated time traces from the model and analysed this simulated data with the same procedure as the experimental data.
-The main effect is that the distribution of number of quasiparticles per burst is skewed towards lower numbers, and hence our estimate for the underlying parameter $\lambda = 0.9$ characterizing the quasiparticle creation process (see Fig. 2(b) of main text) is an upper limit.
+In Fig. 2\textbf{b} of the main text, we also see that there are less bursts with $N_{\text{CP}} \geq 6$ than the exponential fit predicts.
+We believe that this may be caused by the finite detection bandwidth, even if the underlying distribution of Cooper pairs broken is exponential, as we are more likely to miss some tunneling events in the fast initial relaxation if many quasiparticles were initially created.
+To quantify this effect, we have generated simulated time traces from the model assuming an exponential distribution of broken Cooper pairs $N_{\text{CP}}$ and analysed this simulated data with the same procedure as the experimental data, which qualitatively reproduces the effect.
+Hence also our estimate for the underlying parameter $\lambda = 0.9$ characterizing the quasiparticle creation process (see Fig. 2\textbf{b} of main text) is an upper limit.
 Similarly, the proportion 40\% of events that break more than one Cooper pair is a lower limit.
-The simulations also confirm that the dip in the effective tunneling rates $\Gamma_{0\rightarrow \pm1}$ in Fig. 3(b) at $t<10~\mu$s is due to the finite risetime.
+The simulations also confirm that the dip in the effective tunneling rates $\Gamma_{0\rightarrow \pm1}$ visible in Fig. 3\textbf{b} at $t<10~\mu$s is due to the finite detector bandwidth.